hyperledger-labs/blockchain-explorer/README.md

     $ ./createdb.sh
     ```

-Connect to the PostgreSQL database and run DB status commands:
+Connect to the PostgreSQL database and run DB status commands.
+To export the
+settings from `app/explorerconfig.json` to the environment, run `source
+app/exportConfig.sh`; this will set `$DATABASE_DATABASE` and related envvars.

 ```shell
 $ sudo -u postgres psql -c '\l'